bookofproofs/bookofproofs.github.io/_sources/history/19th-century/tucker-robert.md

 title: Tucker, Robert
 born: 1832
 died: 1905
-keywords: Robert Tucker, London Mathematical Society, Tucker operator, partial differential equations, nonlinear analysis, fractional calculus, chaos theory
+keywords: robert tucker,tucker
-description: Mathematician Robert Tucker established the concept of the "Tucker operator" and pioneered theories in nonlinear dynamics and chaos theory during his 30+ years at the London Mathematical Society.
+description: Robert Tucker was an English mathematician, who was secretary of the London Mathematical Society for more than 30 years.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---